Haven Moses: Later life

 In his last four years as a player, in the offseason he worked for Samsonite, the international luggage company headquartered in Denver.

 After the 1981 season, Moses retired from the NFL in March at age 35 and went to work for Adolph Coors Company in the community affairs division.
 He spent 15 years with Coors, seven with the Archdiocese of Denver, and five with the Denver Health Foundation.
+He also worked as a color commentator on ACC football games for Jefferson-Pilot Sports with play-by-play announcer Mike Patrick in 1985.